Lodges & safari camps in Hwange National Park

 Typical lodge, rooms with a good view of the water hole as well as an excellent hide.
 Again the guide Steven was first class particularly in tracking.
 His knowledge ... reviews...

-Situated in a remote spot beside the extreme southeast corner of Hwange National Park, Camelthorn is one of the newer camps in this region of Zimbabwe.
-As the name suggests, the camp is hidden in a forest of mature camelthorn, and situated only a short (ten-minute) drive away from the national park...More about Camelthorn
+Situated in a remote spot beside the extreme south-east corner of Hwange National Park, Camelthorn Lodge is one of the newer camps in this region of Zimbabwe, opened in 2014.
+Hidden in a forest of mature camelthorn, which soon gives way to open plains and a network of waterholes, the camp is well ...More about Camelthorn

 Elephant's Eye opened in mid-2013, and so is one of the newer lodges to have sprung up on the edges of Hwange National Park.
 It’s full name is more properly written as “Elephant’s Eye, Hwange" – which is quite curious, not only for its punctuation but also because the lodge is located 13km outside ...More about Elephant's Eye